 Becoming familiar with the use of managed disks will also help deal with storage issues with Azure.

-5. Security and Availability Solutions
+5. Azure Security and Availability Solutions

 Public cloud usage comes with a major concern: security.
 With some loss of data sovereignty and infrastructure control, it is important to make sure to have a strategy for encrypting all at-rest data in place.
 For Windows, Bitlocker Drive Encryption and Azure Key Vault can be an excellent starting point while devising this strategy.

 Linux users can supplement Azure Key Vault with DM-Crypt.
 Another important technology that helps encrypt data at rest is Azure Storage Service Encryption (SSE), which encrypts the data as it is stored in Resource Manager Storage Accounts.

 The Azure marketplace also hosts many third-party vendors who offer their own encryption services.
 A service such as BYOL can offer a low-cost solution to protecting expensive appliances.
 Networking resources will not get lost in an infrastructural move to the cloud.
-Built-in technologies like network security groups and Azure WAF can control the flow of traffic with the aid of technologies like route tables and User Defined Routes.
+Built-in technologies such as network security groups and Azure WAF can control the flow of traffic with the aid of technologies like route tables and User Defined Routes.
 These technologies can also be used to setup advanced use cases such as forced tunneling.

 All of these features have capabilities that will meet specific backup and data recovery goals.
 Availability sets use fault domains and update domains to guarantee uptime while performing planned or unplanned maintenance.
 Availability zones can be used to protect your applications from data center failures.
 VMs in availability zones are deployed in multiple data centers with independent power, cooling, and networking to protect against data center level availability issues.

 Guest clustering uses Storage Spaces Direct for high-availability and load-balancing features of VM workloads.
 For more on security solutions and Azure resilience, refer to this guide.

 After spending considerable time on assessment, planning, and testing out your new environment, you are finally ready to move your workload to Azure.
 Now you need to think about migrating huge amounts of data to the Azure data centers.